Dear Leninraj,

 Aks17

-Just for scoring brownies it may sound innovative but practically it is not going to work and in fact it may even boomerang on the person initiating such an idea.
-We cannot discuss things just for the sake of it like social media and get trolled for nothing.
-As some have already pointed out in a situation wherein the staff working under a reporting manager has any grouse, he/she has the right to discuss directly and as a second step report to the higher management with all the facts and be ready for open discussion than trying to play one-up on the other.
+Just for scoring brownies, it may sound innovative, but practically, it is not going to work.
+In fact, it may even boomerang on the person initiating such an idea.
+We cannot discuss things just for the sake of it, like on social media, and get trolled for nothing.
+As some have already pointed out, in a situation where the staff working under a reporting manager has any grievance, he/she has the right to discuss directly.
+As a second step, report to the higher management with all the facts, and be ready for open discussion rather than trying to play one-up on the other.

 From India, Hyderabad